 This filter should be configured with the type URL

-The original source http filter replicates the downstream remote address of the connection on
+The original source listener filter replicates the downstream remote address of the connection on

 the upstream side of Envoy.
 For example, if a downstream connection connects to Envoy with IP